Icon-Newsletter

 Also, under R.A.
 8484 or the Access Devices Regulation Act of 1998, a cardholder is presumed to commit fraud if they abandon or surreptitiously leave their place of employment, business, or residence without informing the credit card company.

-Only a few countries are imposing imprisonment due to the inability to pay a debt because this violates international human rights under the International Covenant on Civil and Political Rights to which the Philippines is a party.
-But this doesn’t mean you should refuse to pay your debt because interest accrues as the days, months, or years pass that you ignore paying off your debt.
+Only a few countries impose imprisonment due to the inability to pay a debt.
+This is because this violates international human rights under the International Covenant on Civil and Political Rights, to which the Philippines is a party.

 Take note that imprisonment is for a criminal case.
-That’s why the lender can still file a civil case against you in court for a Collection for a Sum of Money when you default on a loan.
+But the lender can still file a civil case against you in court for a Collection for a Sum of Money when you default on a loan.
 If it’s a secured loan (e.g., car loan, housing loan, and other loans with collateral), a complaint for foreclosure may be filed.

-In which case, if the lender wins, you’ll be ordered by the court to pay the amount you owe plus interest, moral damages, exemplary damages, and other legal damages that the lender may ask from the court to award.
+In which case, if the lender wins, you’ll be ordered by the court to pay the amount you owe plus interest, moral damages, exemplary damages, and other legal damages that the lender may ask the court to award.

 This is a lengthy and tedious process that will cost more money.
 It will also negatively impact your credit history, which banks and other lending institutions rely on next time you apply for a loan.

-Credit bureaus in the Philippines are now providing credit scores, and yours will be affected if you have unpaid loans.
+Credit bureaus in the Philippines now provide credit scores, and yours will be affected if you have unpaid loans.
 Your negative information in your credit history files will remain in the Credit Information Corporation (CIC) database for not more than three years upon payment or settlement of debts through compromise agreements or court decisions.[1]
 The CIC is the Philippines’ repository of credit data.

 Making contact to collect the debt at unreasonable or inconvenient hours before 6:00 a.m. or after 10:00 p.m. is a violation of the regulations and circular on unfair collection practices issued by the Bangko Sentral ng Pilipinas[2] (for banks and collection agencies) and the Securities and Exchange Commission[3] (for financing companies and lending companies), unless you’ve given consent for the collecting agent to contact you during those hours.

-5. I’m being harassed due to my delinquent payment.
+👉 I’m being harassed due to my delinquent payment.
 What should I do?

-Don’t fall prey to phone calls and text messages of lenders or collecting agencies threatening to have you arrested.
+Don’t fall prey to phone calls and text messages from lenders or collecting agencies threatening to have you arrested.
 Beware of those pretending to be debt collectors or officers of the court.
 Don’t provide any of your details to the caller.

 Instead, ask that the communication be recorded and done via email and ask for the following information:

-• Caller’s name
+- Caller’s name

-• Loan amount (for confirmation)
+- Loan amount (for confirmation)

-• Name and address of the collection agency
+- Name and address of the collection agency

 Legitimate collecting agencies should be able to provide you with such information.